-[Jones Pierce] paid such attention to detail and listened so well that [they] created something beyond our expectations.
+Jones Pierce] paid such attention to detail and listened so well that [they] created something beyond our expectations.
 (He even drew tables in the event we had one our daughter’s weddings in the yard!)” –Laurie B.

     “I have used Jones Pierce Architects for four projects over the past 20 years.
-The latest was a full exterior renovation “fact lift” for a two-story, five-bedroom house in Midtown Atlanta (Ansley Park).
+The latest was a full exterior renovation “face lift” for a two-story, five-bedroom house in Midtown Atlanta (Ansley Park).
 Bryan and his team transformed a tired-looking and poorly-renovated façade into a very attractive, authentic Craftsman home.” –Ben P.

     Let’s have some fun!